-One of our favorite things to do in Kona is wander through the vast selection of vendors at the Kona Farmers and Crafts Market.
-Located on Ali'i Drive at the intersection with Hualalai Road, adjacent to the Kona public library, this open air market has something for everyone.
+One of our favorite things to do in Kona is to wander through the vast selection of vendors at the Kona Farmers and Crafts Market, centrally located on Ali'i Drive (Kona's oceanfront main street).
+At the intersection with Hualalai Road and adjacent to the Kona public library, this open air market has something for everyone.

-In addition to fresh fruits, vegetables, flowers and 100% Kona coffee, local artisans share their amazing creations.
-It's a great place to find gifts and souvenirs to take home.
+If you're cooking at home, you'll be pleased with the wide selection of fresh island fruits, vegetables, flowers and 100% Kona coffee available here.
+In addition, the Kona farmers and crafts market is a great place to find gifts to share and souvenirs to take home, as many local artisans have their amazing creations on display. .
 At least one visit to the Kona farmers market should be on everyone's list of things to do in Kona.
 Open Wednesday through Sunday from 7am to 4pm.

 Built in 1838, Hulihe'e Palace once served as a vacation home for Hawaiian royalty.
 Today it is a museum that showcases part of a rich Hawaii history, beautifully restored and decorated with splendid furnishings and upholstery of the time.
 Located on Ali'i Drive right in the middle of downtown Kailua-Kona, it's a 4-5 minute walk from the Kona pier and King Kamehameha Kona Beach hotel.

 Across from Hulih'e Palace on Ali'i Drive in downtown Kailua-Kona, Mokuaikaua is a beautiful historical structure, built of stones from an ancient Hawaiian heiau (temple) with an interior attractively decorated in Koa wood.
 A living remnant of 19th century American missionaries, Mokuaikaua is the oldest Christian church in the state of Hawaii.
 It has been named the 11th most endangered historic site in the United States by the National Trust for Historic Preservation.